Sister Machine Gun: The Wax Trax! years

 Sister Machine Gun's debut album Sins of the Flesh was released on Wax Trax! in 1992.
 During this time, Chris Randall assembled a group of musicians to tour in support of the album.
 Tom Gaul and Steve Stoll joined the band, alongside Chris Kelly and Randall.
 Stoll left the band after this tour, and work on the next album began.

 The Torture Technique was released in 1994.
 Tom Gaul left midway through the recording process, after contributing to the album.
 New members were recruited for the upcoming tour.
 Guitarist Greg Lucas (later a member of Final Cut) joined, as well as drummer Scott Churilla (later a member of The Reverend Horton Heat's band).
 Sister Machine Gun went on to join the Angstfest tour with KMFDM and Chemlab.

 After this tour, Kelly left the band.
 Prior to the recording of Burn, Sister Machine Gun went on another tour.
 The lineup during this time consisted of Randall, bassist Bob Jones, drummer Tom DeSalvo (former member of Chemlab), and Chris Smits on guitar.

 The band then began work on the album Burn.
 Guitarist Geno Lenardo (of Filter) joined in the studio.
 Burn was released in 1995.
 The album peaked at #9 on the CMJ Radio Top 200.
 The title track became one of the band's most recognizable songs, as it later appeared on the Mortal Kombat soundtrack.

 The tour line-up at this time consisted of Randall, bassist Richard Deacon, and drummer Kevin Temple (formerly of Die Warzau and later Apartment 26).
 This line up remained mostly consistent throughout the touring for Burn and Metropolis, with guitarists Pat Sprawl and Brian Sarche joining at various times.

 The final Sister Machine Gun album on Wax Trax!, Metropolis, was released in 1997.
 The album spent more than 14 weeks on the CMJ Radio Top 200 chart, peaking at #7.
 Reeves Gabrels did guitar work on the album.

 The Positron! years

 After 1997's Metropolis album, Sister Machine Gun left Wax Trax.
 The rest of the band's material was released on Randall's Positron!
-Records, the record label he founded and operates with his wife, Lisa.
+Records, the record label he founded and operated with his ex-wife, Lisa.
 The band's sound changed considerably after their move to the new label.

 In 2007, Sister Machine Gun officially disbanded and Randall began a solo career.